 Developing an effective plan

-The following action points should be considered when developing your business continuity plan:
+Consider the following action points when developing your business continuity plan:

 - Analyse your business: this involves listing the business' critical services and considering areas in which your business may be vulnerable, for example: suppliers, partners, buildings, staffing and natural disasters, such as fires, floods and flu pandemics